İbrahim Karagül

-İbrahim Karagül (born 1969 in Sinlice, Salpazari, Trabzon) is a Turkish journalist and a former editor in chief of the newspaper Yeni Safak.
+İbrahim Karagül (born 1969 in Sinlice, Şalpazarı, Trabzon Province) is a Turkish journalist and a former editor in chief of the newspaper Yeni Şafak.

 Education and early life

 He attended primary school in Sinlice, secondary education he received in Rize, Ordu and Trabzon.
 He graduated from the Imam Hatip school in Trabzon.
 He studied law at the Dokuz Eylül University in Izmir.
 Since his student years, he worked in various media and worked as foreign news editor.
-He also stayed in Malaysia for a while, and translated a novel of the Malaysian author Şahnun Ahmed into Turkish.
+He also stayed in Malaysia for a while, and translated a novel of the Malaysian author Shahnon Ahmad into Turkish.